Increase Bone Density and Maintain Strong, Healthy Bones

 — Avoid fluoride found in toothpaste, some brands of tea and processed foods, unfiltered water and many OTC and Rx drugs.
 Switch to flouride-free toothpaste.

 — Reduce sources of inflammation.
-Underlying infections, gum disease, imbalanced gut flora, and other sources of inflammation.
+Underlying infections, gum disease, imbalanced gut flora, disrupted microbiome, environmental toxins, and other sources of inflammation.

 — Test for and monitor homocysteine levels.
 An elevated homocysteine, >8 increases the risk of heart disease, Alzheimer’s disease, bone loss, fractures and greater inflammation.